 1. The Company’s Commitment

-Andrew Vinell Tax Recruitment Limited is committed to the principles of equality and diversity and to observing legislative requirements relating to discrimination.
+AVTR Recruitment is committed to the principles of equality and diversity and to observing legislative requirements relating to discrimination.

 The requirements of this policy apply in relation to age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief and sex or sexual orientation.